cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 respect to password leakage while also hiding the password from the server, even during password registration.
-OPAQUE allows applications to increase the difficulty of offline dictionary attacks via iterated hashing or other hardening schemes.
+OPAQUE allows applications to increase the difficulty of offline dictionary attacks via iterated hashing or other key stretching schemes.
 OPAQUE is also extensible, allowing clients to safely store and retrieve arbitrary application data on servers using only their password.